 Create A Retreat In Your Own Home

 You don't have to leave your home to take a breather.
 Create a little haven in your own home where you feel relaxed and inspired.
 Escape there often.
 Perhaps instead of finishing the dishes during nap time once in a while, you allow yourself to sit in your favorite spot and zone out without feeling any guilt.
 My home office space has become my retreat.
-I can close the door and do whatever I need to do while my husband and Brody pretend that I'm not here.
+I can close the door and do whatever I need to do while my husband and the kids pretend that I'm not here.
 Some days, like today, I try to be productive and work on blog posts or catch up on emails.
 Other days, I turn on my favorite jams, grab a handful of dark chocolate chips and spend an hour reading Teen Mom gossip (my embarrassing guilty pleasure these days).
 Wherever you happy place is, go there often.

 Use Your Baby Monitor